 - From the Insert menu, select Picture

-- From the submenu, select From File
+- From the submenu, select This Device.

-- Navigate to your picture and click the Insert button
+- Navigate to your picture and click the Insert button.

-Tip 2 – Compress Pictures if Possible
+Tip 2 – Compress Pictures

-To compress a picture in Word 2002 and later,
+To compress a picture in Word,

-- Right-click the picture in your document.
+- Click the picture in your document.

 - Click OK.